 Bonus Points: This degree from this institution opens doors!

 You could not get more cutting edge!
 Our newest degree is designed for students who want to become leaders in biogerontology.
 The focus is on molecular, cellular, and regenerative medicine as well as the integrative biology of aging.

-This unique doctoral program, the first of its kind in the field, brings together two world-renowned institutions: the USC Davis School and the Buck Institute for research on Aging in Northern California.
+This unique doctoral program, the first of its kind in the field, brings together two world-renowned institutions: the USC Leonard Davis School of Gerontology and the Buck Institute for research on Aging in Northern California.
 Students’ academic research activities take place on both the Southern and Northern California Campuses.
 Students can choose a mentor and Ph.D. faculty committee from either the Buck Center or USC.

 Requirements: 60 units of work, including courses, seminars and research credit.
 At least 24 of the 60 units must be formal graduate course work (lectures or seminars).

 Following the completion of core courses, students may choose one of the following four areas in which to focus their elective courses:

 Bonus Points: You are prepared, and profoundly marketable, for a career in the biomedical field.